app-guides

 How Floriva's Offline Mode Works

 Floriva works fully offline with no internet required for any core tracking function.
-How data storage, backup, and device loss work — and why this architecture
+How data storage, backup, and device loss work, and why this architecture exists.

 Why "Offline" Means Something Specific Here Most apps use "offline mode" to describe the ability to use limited features without internet while still syncing data to a server when connectivity returns.
 That's not what Floriva means.
-Floriva's offline architecture means the app performs all core functions — logging periods, symptoms, BBT, cervical mucus, notes, and cycle calculations — using only data stored locally on your device.
-There is no sync to server component in the background.
-There is no Floriva account required to use the app.
-There is no telemetry that transmits your health entries.
-This is a design choice made for a specific reason: period tracking data is reproductive health data.
+Floriva's offline design means the app performs all core functions using only data stored on your device.
+That includes logging periods, symptoms, BBT, cervical mucus, notes, and cycle calculations.
+There is no background sync to a server.
+There is no Floriva account required.
+There is no telemetry that sends your health entries anywhere.
+This is a deliberate design choice.
+Period tracking data is reproductive health data.
 In a legal environment where that data has been used in abortion related criminal investigations, the safest architecture is one where the data doesn't exist anywhere outside your device.
 What "Data on Device" Means Technically When you log a period start date in Floriva, that entry is written to the app's local database stored in your device's app data directory.
-This is a sandboxed storage location that: Is only accessible to the Floriva app and, with your permission, your device's operati
+This is a sandboxed storage location that: Is only accessible to the Floriva app and, with your permission, your device's operating system Does not sync to any remote server